 These classes are intended for adults who are not enrolled in another Kindergarten-12 Grade program.

 Bridges to Careers offers a variety of options to help individuals to transition into employment or college courses at RCTC.

 - Applying for RCTC and for Financial Aid

 - Receiving academic support at both Hawthorne and RCTC

 - Additional support as you balance the demands of life, work, and school

 In order to qualify for these programs, your academic skills have not yet reached college level or you may be experiencing other life barriers.
 You must also be eligible to work in the United States.

-Take a look at online offerings for Bridges to Careers!
+Take a look at the offerings for Bridges to Careers!

 - Keyboarding for College